codepath/site-week4-project3-lifetracker-starter/README.md

 ## Wrapping Up and Resources

 This is a huge project and represents a complete application with user-owned resources.
 Accordingly, it can, should, and will test the limits of your capabilities.
 Do your best and don't be afraid to Google!
 Especially in regards to any SQL that might be tricky.

+### Reflection

+* Did the topics discussed in your labs prepare you to complete the assignment?
+Be specific, which features in your weekly assignment did you feel unprepared to complete?

+The topics discussed prepared me for some of the project, but also did not.
+There was definitely a lot to learn for the project and the readMe had a ton to implement, including things we have not covered yet.

+* If you had more time, what would you have done differently?
+Would you have added additional features?
+Changed the way your project responded to a particular event, etc.

+I would have tried to spend more time understanding how to connect my backend to my front end using JWT.

+* Reflect on your project demo, what went well?
+Were there things that maybe didn't go as planned?
+Did you notice something that your peer did that you would like to try next time?

+While my project is not complete, I believe that my demo went very well.
+I was able to clearly show what I did get working and what I still need to work on.
+When comparing to other's projects, I see how they were able to complete more features that I hope to do soon as well.

+### Open-source libraries used

+- Add any links to open-source libraries used in your project.

+### Shout out

+Give a shout out to somebody from your cohort that especially helped you during your project.
+This can be a fellow peer, instructor, TA, mentor, etc.

+I'd like to shout out Rebecca Li for being a hardworking, thorough and patient TA.
+I thank her for all of her help to me and my pod-mates.